 3) Exclamation marks – often used to imply a sense of humour, but usually masking a feeling of disbelief – particularly when used in conjunction with a question mark e.g. Did he really say that?!
 (Real meaning – I don’t believe you)

-4) Cc’ people in emails as part of a unsaid statement – typically my manager to stress a heinous work load, regardless of their involvement.
+4) Cc’ing people in emails unnecessarily – typically my manager to stress a heinous work load, regardless of their involvement.

 5) Signing my emails off with one letter ‘V’, because Vanessa seems far too many characters and suggests a level of formality.

 6) Ending any email with “do let me know if you have any questions?”
 I have found that this often has the opposite effect of silencing the recipient.

 7) Allergic (in ways) to conference calls.
 Hello stutter and Darth Vader style deep breathing.

 8) The overall commercialisation of my language – from mastering media jargon to “going on holiday” replaced with “on annual leave”.